Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ![Screenshot of the converter file settings](../../assets/images/converter-file-setting.png)

 After you have selected a particular field, you can choose to transform the field in your database.
-You can do this by clicking on “Transform “ shown below and choosing the kind of transformation you would like to apply.
+You can do this by clicking **Transform** and choosing the kind of transformation you would like to apply.
 You can find a short description for each transformation.

 ![Screenshot of the converter mapping screen](../../assets/images/converter-mapping-2.png)